The Socially Unacceptable Snoring Threshold

 - You snore most (or all) nights

-Socially unacceptable snoring really comes down to this: it’s very disruptive for anyone near your sleeping.
+Socially unacceptable snoring really comes down to this: it’s very disruptive for anyone near you to sleep.
 Beyond being disruptive, it can be a sign that there are underlying and concerning medical conditions causing the snoring – mainly, obstructive sleep apnea (OSA), of which SUS is a primary symptom.

-If your snoring is a problem, i.e. SUS, it’s definitely worth trying to identify if there are underlying problems.
+If your snoring is a problem, it’s definitely worth trying to identify if there are underlying problems.

 What Causes Snoring